momack2/pl-launchpad/content/pages/index.md

     headline: Onboard
     subhead: ''
     body: >
-      Learn our stack and gain exposure to the 30 teams and 300+ web3 projects in the Protocol Labs Network in this 6 week program
+      Learn about IPFS, libp2p, & Filecoin and gain exposure to the 400+ web3 projects and companies in the Protocol Labs Network in this 6 week onboarding program
     _template: feature
   - style:
       alignment: 'flex-row-reverse text-left items-center items-start-vertical '